kaviara-14/Three-Tier-Application-Deployments-on-AWS-EKS/README.md

 ---

 ### 3. Build and Push the Docker Image into Elastic Container Registry (ECR)
-Application components are containerized into Docker images.
-These images are pushed to **AWS Elastic Container Registry (ECR)**, a managed Docker image repository service.This step ensures that both frontend and backend components of the application are pushed to AWS ECR.

   ```bash
   # Authenticate Docker with ECR
   aws ecr get-login-password --region <region> | docker login --username AWS --password-stdin <account-id>.dkr.ecr.<region>.amazonaws.com